 This is a startup guide for using the Pizza-Porta.
 Below I explain and illustrate how to use the Pizza-Porta.
-I hope these instructions help you conquer the pizza challenge on a Kamado grill.
+I hope these instructions help you conquer the pizza challenge on a Big Green Egg, or Kamado Joe.

-You can use other versions of these items, but stick to a 12″ wide peel so you have some space to jiggle the pizza around.
+You can use other versions of these items, but a 12″ wide peel works well so you have some space to jiggle the pizza around.

-Once you have these tools lined up, you will need to set up your grill for a full night of pizza cooking.
+Once you have these tools lined up, you will need to set up your grill for a full batch of pizza cooking.
 Pour a full load of charcoal in – go ahead and cover that fire ring!
 A full load of good charcoal will cook for 3.5 – 4 hrs at 600F.
-One other upgrade is to put a piece of aluminum foil cut to fit under the pizza stone.
-This will deflect some of the heat so that your stone does not get too hot between pizzas.
+The setup inside the egg starts with the platesetter legs down, some pipe fitting, flower pots, balled aluminum foil or other nonpconducting spacer.
+Then, an aluminum pizza pan makes a great additional deflector below the pizza stone.
+The idea is to keep the stone from overheating relative to the dome temperature.

 Or for a Kamado Joe Classic –